Program

 Camile Ayme

-In 2025, she is defending a practice-based research PhD carried out between the École Nationale Supérieure de la Photographie in Arles and Aix-Marseille University, in which she investigates the notions of landscape and the Anthropocene through the study of stone and mineral quarries.
-These extraction sites, which she documents through image and text, become the stage for a sensitive reflection on geological transformations, the effects of mining capitalism, and the ways in which they are inscribed in the contemporary making of territory.
-Within this context, she is conducting in-depth research on the materiality of the city and its connection to skateboarding, a subject that has always been present in her work since her master’s degree in architecture.
-She co-directed the film Extérieurs Bruts with Diane de Viry, with the support of the Fondation des Artistes.
+In 2025, she will defend a practice-based PhD conducted between the École Nationale Supérieure de la Photographie in Arles and Aix-Marseille University, in which she explores the notions of landscape and the Anthropocene through the study of stone and ore quarries.
+These extraction sites, which she documents through images and words, become the stage for a sensitive reflection on geological transformations, the effects of mining capitalism, and the ways in which they shape the contemporary production of territory.

 H3ADZ